mellobk/app-test-back-aws/README.md

-# Folder structure for frontend projects
+# Folder structure for backend projects

 This structure was created based on [this article](https://dev.to/kpiteng/react-clean-architecture-114f)